SpinQ: Compilation strategies for scalable spin-qubit architectures: Conclusion

 \section{Conclusion}

 Different quantum circuit mapping techniques have been developed to deal with the limitations that current quantum hardware presents and are being consistently improved to expand its computational capabilities by getting better and better algorithm success rates.
 The most advanced mapping methods focus on ion-trap and superconducting devices due to their `maturity' compared with other quantum technologies.
-However, spin-qubit-based processors have a great potential to rapidly scale and the first 2D crossbar architectures have been recently demonstrated.
+However, spin-qubit-based processors have a great potential to scale rapidly and the first 2D crossbar architectures have been recently demonstrated.
 In this work, we focused on the quantum circuit mapping challenges of the newly emerging spin qubit technology for which highly-specialized mapping techniques are needed to take advantage of its operational abilities.
 Specifically, we used the crossbar architecture as a stepping stone to explore novel mapping solutions while focusing on scalability.
 The crossbar architecture adopts a shared-control scheme, thus making it a great candidate to tackle the interconnect bottleneck.
 On that note, we have developed \textit{SpinQ}, the first native compilation framework for spin-qubit architecture which we used to analyze the performance of synthetic and real quantum algorithms on the crossbar architecture.
-Through our analysis, we tried to inspire novel algorithm- and hardware-specific mapping techniques that can possibly increase the performance while taking into account the compilation scalability.
-We also emphasized the importance of characterizing benchmarks before and after decomposition and by including their QIG structure to better evaluate results.
+Through our analysis, we tried to inspire novel algorithm- and hardware-specific mapping techniques that can increase the performance while taking into account compilation scalability.
+We also emphasized the importance of characterizing benchmarks before and after decomposition together with their Quantum Interaction Graph (QIG) structure to better evaluate results.
+We plan to make \textit{SpinQ} publicly available in the future.